 - In my browser, I have lots and lots of unstructured bookmarks.
 If I switch to one of my other machines, I can’t access them.
 It would be nice to have a synchronization feature which could be extended to check if the links are still live or dead.
 In case of the latter, the tool could attempt to change the bookmark to the historical version of the site as archived by the Wayback Machine of the Internet Archive, referencing the most recent snapshot relative to the time of the bookmarking, hopefully avoiding the pro-active archival of what’s being bookmarked.
 On the other hand, a bookmark could also be an (optional?) straight save-to-disk, while the URL + other metadata (timestamp) is maintained for future reference.
 The tool could do additional things like providing an auto-complete tagging mechanism, a simple comment function for describing why this bookmark was set or a “private/personal” category/flag for links which shouldn’t be exported to a public link collection.

 - An XML interface for PoDoFo.
 PoDoFo is a new library to create PDF files with C++.
 With an XML interface, PoDoFo would become accessible for other programming languages and would avoid the need to hardcode PoDoFo document creation in C++, so PoDoFo could be used as another PDF generator backend in automated workflows.
-The XML reading could be provided by the StAX library in C++.
+The XML reading could be provided by the dependency-less StAX library in C++ that was developed for this purpose.

 - Subscribe to video playlists.
 Many video sites have the concept of a “channel”, and as they fail to provide their users a way to manage several channels at once (combining messages and analytics from different channels into a single interface), uploaders tend to organize their videos in playlists, usually by topic.
 As humans are pretty diverse creatures and do many different things at the same time, I might not be interested in everything a channel/uploader is promoting, I would rather subscribe to a particular playlist/topic instead to the channel as a whole.
 This notion of course could be generalized, why not subscribe to certain dates, locations, languages, categories, tags, whatever?